Friday, December 30, 2022

 A little background here: My father believed in that Darwinian paradigm of chance, and, no coincidence, he was a dyed-in-the-wool liberal.
 He no-less rigorously raised me as his little atheist.
 In fact, my father, who messed with my head in this way, was not indifferent on the matter.
 He was not agnostic, as they say, about the existence of God.
 He was sure.
 He'd tell me: Scientists don't believe in God.
 And I took him at his word.

 My father believed in chance.
 He believed that rocks and gas, combined with lightning and lots of time, made life, all on its own.
-Ever since the primordial-ooze lab experiments in the 1950s, a lot of people believe that life--

 But times have changed.